 - When Task Manager starts, navigate to Startup tab.

 - Right-click each entry on the list and select Disable from the menu.

 - After you’re done, close Task Manager and restart your computer.

 Now you need to repeat the same process and enable each service and application one by one until you find the one that is causing this problem.

-It seems that wireless adapters are the common cause for BUGCODE_NDIS_DRIVER error on Windows 10, therefore be sure to update your drivers and to check if your wireless adapter is working properly.
+It seems that wireless adapters are the common cause for the BUGCODE_NDIS_DRIVER error on Windows 10.
+So update your drivers and check if your wireless adapter is working properly.

 A number of users reported that performing a Clean Boot before upgrading to Windows 10 fixed the BUGCODE_NDIS_DRIVER error for them.